Huawei ban: Full timeline on how and why its phones are under fire

 Jan.
 9, 2018: At the Consumer Electronics Show, Huawei CEO Richard Yu addresses the loss of AT&T support.

-Discuss: Huawei ban: Full timeline and why the 5G Mate 30 Pro might not use Android
+Discuss: Huawei ban: Full timeline as Mate 30 series' Sept.
+19 launch announced

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.